 In that order.

-If you're players and parents have signed up to this from the outset then it can be useful to refer back to if you come into a situation where you have to manage the behaviour of an individual or need to have a difficult conversation.
+If your players and parents have signed up to this from the outset then it can be useful to refer back to if you come into a situation where you have to manage the behaviour of an individual or need to have a difficult conversation.

 But if you’re involved in running a team, you’ll know that the weight of people’s expectations do not end there.